stacksimplify/aws-fargate-ecs-masterclass/05-LoadBalancing-and-ServiceAutoscaling/README.md

 # Load Balancing

+## Step-01: What are we going to learn?
+- We are going to build two nginx containers whose application contexts are /app1 and /app2
+- Create the ECS Task Definitions and Services for both applications by levaraging single Application Load balancer with URI based routing.
+- Implement Autoscaling for ECS Tasks.

-## Step-1: Pre-requisite - Create Docker Images required
+## Step-02: Pre-requisite - Create Docker Images required
 ### Build two container images with their context paths as /app1 and /app2.
 - nginxapp1 - /app1
 - nginxapp2 - /app2